-English Language ideally a grade 6 at English Language or Literature at GCSE however any student without the grade who wishes to take the course should speak to Mrs Park or Mrs Meadows.
+English Language ideally a grade 6 at English Language or Literature at GCSE however any student without the grade who wishes to take the course should speak to Mrs Meadows.

 It is generally advised that students should have a grade 6 in a subject at GCSE in order to study it at A level.